cmplab/npds-toolbox/README.md

 This toolbox was developed by **[Mohammad Mahdi Moayeri](https://github.com/mahdimyr)** .and **[Mohammad Hemami](https://github.com/gaslakh)**.
 It is part of ongoing scientific work at Shahid Beheshti University, in collaboration with **[Dr. Jamal Amani Rad](https://github.com/amanirad)** and **Professor Kourosh Parand**.

+## Published Software Paper

+In 2022, an article on toolbox familiarization and examples was published in Journal of Neurocomputing Volume 506, which you can find here: https://www.sciencedirect.com/science/article/abs/pii/S0925231222009183/

 ## Documentation

 The latest documentation can be found here: https://npds.readthedocs.io/

 ## Cite